atulkamble/puppet-project/README.md

-Creating a basic project on Puppet for DevOps on Amazon EC2 involves setting up an environment where you can manage configurations and automate deployments.
+Project on Puppet for DevOps on Amazon EC2
+- setting up an environment where you can manage configurations and automate deployments.

 Here's a step-by-step guide to create a project:

 ### Project Overview